ThomasByr/Phoenyx/helpme.md

 ### some image handling

 Phoenyx lets you display and manipulate images (either .jpg or .png work the best).
-Images are displayed at a certain position (top right corner by default unless rect_mode tells otherwise).
+Images are displayed at a certain position (top left corner by default unless rect_mode tells otherwise).
 You can also rotate and scale images, note that rotating images will create a bigger axis aligned image with your rotated image inside, so the image rectangle will be modified.

-* ``image = renderer.load_image(images/kitten.png)`` will load an image as a Surface
+* ``image = renderer.load_image("images/kitten.png")`` will load an image as a Surface

 ```py
 def load_image(self, path: str) -> pygame.Surface: